payne911/SR-ResCNN-Keras/README.md

 # Demonstration

-Here is a simple image of the current progress made:
+Here is a simple image of the current progress made (trained with 11 images that were data-augmented):

 ![comparing](https://raw.githubusercontent.com/payne911/SR-ResCNN-Keras-/master/pictures/results.png)